fujicoin/fujicoin-22.0/doc/fujicoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `bitcoin.conf` and it is located in the Bitcoin data directory, but both the Bitcoin data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `fujicoin.conf` and it is located in the Fujicoin data directory, but both the Fujicoin data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `bitcoin.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `fujicoin.conf` file can be used to include additional configuration files.

 ### Default configuration file locations

 Operating System | Data Directory | Example Path
 -- | -- | --
-Windows | `%APPDATA%\Bitcoin\` | `C:\Users\username\AppData\Roaming\Bitcoin\bitcoin.conf`
+Windows | `%APPDATA%\Fujicoin\` | `C:\Users\username\AppData\Roaming\Fujicoin\fujicoin.conf`
-Linux | `$HOME/.bitcoin/` | `/home/username/.bitcoin/bitcoin.conf`
+Linux | `$HOME/.fujicoin/` | `/home/username/.fujicoin/fujicoin.conf`
-macOS | `$HOME/Library/Application Support/Bitcoin/` | `/Users/username/Library/Application Support/Bitcoin/bitcoin.conf`
+macOS | `$HOME/Library/Application Support/Fujicoin/` | `/Users/username/Library/Application Support/Fujicoin/fujicoin.conf`

-You can find an example bitcoin.conf file in [share/examples/bitcoin.conf](../share/examples/bitcoin.conf).
+You can find an example fujicoin.conf file in [share/examples/fujicoin.conf](../share/examples/fujicoin.conf).